adriansliacky/adventofcode/README.md

 <h1 align="center">
 </h1>

 These files are also located in each directory: `input.txt` (my input for the day) and `test.txt` - which is the file from the AoC examples.
+So, if you don't want to change anything in the code, just put your `input.txt` file into folder with the python solution.

+Some scripts may be slower when using CPython, so I strongly recommend you using [pypy](https://www.pypy.org/).

 All solution print to `stdout`.
 Example output:

 ``` python
    >>> print(part1)
    'WCZTHTMPS'